odion-cloud/rockdex-db/README.md

 ## 🚄 Performance Optimizations

-**Rockdx DB is optimized to beat IndexedDB performance by 50-200x!** Here's how:
+**Rockdex DB is optimized to beat IndexedDB performance by 50-200x!** Here's how:

 ### ⚡ High-Performance Features